SysBioChalmers/HGTphyloDetect/README.md

 python HGT_workflow.py input.fasta
 ```

-(2.2) If users want to change the default values for the parameters used in the pipeline, e.g., AI value = 40, out_pct = 0.80, just reset the constant value and run the following:
+(2.2) If users want to change the default values for the parameters used in the pipeline, e.g., AI value = 40, out_pct = 0.80, just reset the constant values and run the following:
 ```linux
 python HGT_workflow.py input.fasta AI=40 out_pct=0.80
 ```